saboshi69/chinese-lint/README.md

 # chinese-lint

 ```
 You can use it on your server after build!
+Have Fun!
 ```